esnet/iperf/docs/invoking.rst

                  potentialy multiple CPUs).

           -B, --bind host
-                 bind  to the specific interface  associated with address <host>.
-                 If the host  has  multiple  interfaces, it  will use  the  first interface by default.
+                 bind to the specific interface associated with address host.
+If the  host  has multiple interfaces, it will use the first inter- face by default.

           -V, --verbose
                  give more detailed output